nicearma/dnui/readme.txt

 Tested up to: 4.0
 Stable tag: 1.5

-Delete and update not used image and database
+Search/Delete all not used images from the database and make space in your server and clean up the database from all not unused images

 == Description ==